lc-2025/accessibility-scanner/backend/README.md

 - Explicit indexing for DB model to reduce query load, improving general performance and reflecting the schema specification
 - CRUD operations supported by query transactions to ensure operational batching and better response
-- SSL middleware to ensure HTTPS communication on `production` (via redirect)
+- Custom SSL middleware to ensure HTTPS communication on `production` (via redirect)
 - Custom error middleware to manage uncovered exceptions and future scalability
-- Further peformance and security management via: requests compression, CORS, XSS protection, rate limiting, data sanitization
+- Further peformance and security management via: requests compression, CORS, XSS protection, rate limiting, data sanitization and validation
-- Server is defined as 'standalone' to easily allow future scalability (i.e. GraphQL).
+- Server is defined as 'standalone' to easily allow testing and future scalability (i.e. GraphQL).
 Same goes for some utility libraries

 ### Estimated Delivery Time